tillay/zsh-wrapped/README.md

 If you have a weird shell, try manually setting the shell variable to your shell if something goes wrong.

+You can also remove the experimental modules if they cause problems with your system (modify wrapped.py).

 I've been working on an experimental feature to show packages that were installed through the command line.
 This feature only works on arch-based and debian-based distributions as of now.

 Modify `wrapped.py` to configure the output.
 I made that file work like a config file so it shouldn't be too hard to those who don't know python.